RTradeLtd/libcp2p/README.md

   * LibP2P is heavily reliant on the identify protocol and it is not possible to remove it
   * Redesigned so that identify is optional
 * Protobuf replaced with cbor
+* first class support for embedded systems
+* higher level languages will use FFI instead of a language specific implementation

 # features